Imburse-Payments/imburse-payments.github.io/unused/authentication.md

 The Bearer token we respond with is a crpytic string signed on the Imburse platform and validated on the server for each API request.

-## Account Security Keys vs Tenant Security Keys
+## Account API Keys vs Tenant API Keys
 Your account is the top level in a 2-teir heiarachy.
 Your account can have many Tenants.
-As such, we have separate Security Keys for Accounts and Tenants.
+As such, we have separate API Keys for Accounts and Tenants.

-- **Account Security Key** - access to create new Account Security Keys, create new Tenants, and create new Tenant Security Keys for said Tenants.
+- **Account API Key** - access to create new Account API Keys, create new Tenants, and create new Tenant API Keys for said Tenants.
-- **Tenant Security Key** - access to configuring the Tenant's Apps, Schemes, and so forth.
+- **Tenant API Key** - access to configuring the Tenant's Apps, Schemes, and so forth.

 Which one you use when authenticating determines the context you are in - either Account or Tenant.

 ## Tenant Self Service vs Account Controlled
 As the account owner, you can setup your Tenants in two ways:

-- **Tenant Self Service** - Set them up with a Tenant Security Key granted with full-access and **SHARE** the public and private key with the Tenant.
-With a full-access Tenant Security Key the Tenant can self administer themselves, including setting up more Tenant Security Keys for other team members.
+- **Tenant Self Service** - Set them up with a Tenant API Key granted with full-access and **SHARE** the public and private key with the Tenant.
+With a full-access Tenant API Key the Tenant can self administer themselves, including setting up more Tenant API Keys for other team members.
-- **Account Controlled** - Setup a Tenant Security Key but **DO NOT SHARE** the public and private key with the Tenant.
-You can still use the Tenant Security Key to administer the Tenant but the account owner will have to perform the requests on behalf of the Tenant.
+- **Account Controlled** - Setup a Tenant API Key but **DO NOT SHARE** the public and private key with the Tenant.
+You can still use the Tenant API Key to administer the Tenant but the account owner will have to perform the requests on behalf of the Tenant.

 **Note: All of your Tenant's do not need to be configured the same.**

-# Using a Security Key to Authenticate
+# Using an API Key to Authenticate
-To start the authentication process, you will need an Account or Tenant Security Key.
+To start the authentication process, you will need an Account or Tenant API Key.

 The diagram below shows the 4 steps of the authentication flow.